 Dell called then-FCC Chairman Ajit Pai twice, in September and November of 2020.
 Ergen and Pai spoke in July of 2020.
 On Dec.
 23, Musk called Pai — after two earlier calls between the two, according to FCC disclosure filings.

-The FCC began its formal consideration with a 4-0 vote in January 2021, during the closing days of Pai’s tenure.
-The Republican left the agency following the presidential election, leaving the issue to the current FCC that is split 2-to-2 on partisan lines.
+The FCC began its formal consideration with a 4-0 vote in January 2021, during the closing days of Ajit Pai’s tenure as FCC Chairman.
+The Republican left the agency following the presidential election, leaving the issue to the current FCC that is split 2-to-2 along partisan party lines.

 Supporters formed a coalition that includes Dish, Dell, policy groups and two trade groups that include Dish as a member.
 RS Access presented a 62-page technical study that concluded coexistence between the 5G use and the satellite services can be achieved.